Skip to content

 occupation: str

-# Extract the structured data
+# Extract structured data from LLM

 client = instructor.from_openai(OpenAI())